 The objective of the course is to ground you in the fundamentals of factory dynamics, push and pull production systems, and lean principles.
-Offered in collaboration with Rice’s George R. Brown School of Engineering, this course is applicable to the Certificate of Completion in Advanced Data Analytics.
+Offered in collaboration with Rice’s George R. Brown School of Engineering, this two-day course, which offers participants the opportunity to attend in person or online, is applicable to the Certificate of Completion in Advanced Data Analytics.

 How can managers of manufacturing systems and supply chains increase revenues, lower costs and reduce lead-times in the constantly evolving and competitive business environment?
 Factory Analytics explores the basic scientific principles that govern the behavioral tendencies of manufacturing plants and provides practical insights and tools to manage in-process inventory, capacity, lead-time and variability to achieve the highest return.